-Cool Cakes: Remove and allow to cool in the tin for 5 minutes before cooling completely on a cooling rack to room temperature.
+Cool The Cakes: Remove the cakes from the oven.
+Cool in the cake pans for 5 minutes before removing to a wire cooling rack and cooling completely to room temperature.

-Prepare Frosting: While the cake is cooling, prepare the frosting by removing the chilled coconut cream from the can.
-The cream will have risen to the top.
-Remove the cream, but discard the water that has fallen to the bottom of the can.
+Prepare Frosting: While the eggless smash cake is cooling, make the sugar free coconut cream frosting for baby.
+Scoop the chilled coconut cream from the can, leaving the water that has sunk to the bottom.

-Whip the Coconut Cream: Using a hand mixer, whip the coconut cream for approx. 5-8 minutes or until firm peaks form and it resembles whipped cream.
+Whip Coconut Cream: Using a hand mixer, whip the coconut cream for about 5-8 minutes, or until firm peaks have formed and it resembles whipped cream.

-Level Cakes: Level the cake layers by slicing the tops off.
+Level Cakes: Level the first birthday smash cake layers by slicing the tops off.